MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/osconfig/osconfig-how-to-configure-app-control-for-business.md

 ### Configure supplemental policies

-To create supplemental WDAC policies, it's required to export the `.evtx` event log file from your server to your client device.
-To generate these policies, follow these steps:
+To create supplemental App Control policies, follow these steps:

 1. Copy the `.extv` log file from your server to your client device.
 1. On the client device, open the **WDAC Policy Wizard**.